EXCLUSIVE-Tesla to run reduced output in Shanghai in January, plan shows

 Tesla did not immediately respond to a request for comment from Reuters.

-Tesla shares were down 5.8% at $116 in premarket trading.
-The stock has dropped 56% since the start of October with investors citing concern about demand, including China, and the overhang of Chief Executive Elon Musk's involvement in Twitter and his recent Tesla share sales.
+Tesla shares fell nearly 8% on Tuesday to their lowest in ober two years.
+The stock has lost more than half its value since the start of October with investors citing concern about demand, including China, and the overhang of Chief Executive Elon Musk's involvement in Twitter and his recent Tesla share sales.

 Tesla suspended production at its Shanghai plant on Saturday, pulling forward an established plan to pause most work at the plant in the last week of December, Reuters has reported.